vsaarinen/lucify-refugees/README.md

 ## Data source

-To be confirmed.
-Based on data from a doctoral dissertation.
+The visualization is based on data from the [Finnish Immigration Service](http://www.migri.fi/tietoa_virastosta/tilastot/turvapaikka-_ja_pakolaistilastot).

 ## Authors